LTD Insurance Explained

-Long term disability insurance policies provide a percentage of your income, ranging between 50 or 70 percent in most cases.
+Long-term disability insurance policies provide a percentage of your income, ranging between 50 or 70 percent in most cases.
 The coverage will last for the time stated in the policy, most to normal retirement age.
+While these benefits should be available to any employee who needs them, the application/claims process is often far more complex and frustrating than it should be.
+That’s why it is so important to work with a skilled attorney like those at our firm.